 - What type of vocational rehabilitation will help you get back into the labor market

 - The projected value of future wage loss

 - The projected value of future medical care to alleviate your symptoms

 - The potential value of your workers comp settlement

 - Whether you may qualify for SSD benefits or SSI based on your age, education, and past work.
 I’m also a Richmond disability lawyer who represents injured workers in VWC and SSD claims.

-Call or e-mail us today for help maximizing the value of your workers comp claim after you’ve reached MMI.
+Call or e-mail Corey Pollard today for help maximizing the value of your workers comp claim after you’ve reached MMI.
 We help injured and disabled workers across Virginia.